This post may contain affiliate links. Read disclosure policy

 - Preheat the oven to 350 degrees.
 Grease a 9×5 loaf pan.

-- In the bowl of a stand mixer, cream together the butter and sugar until light and fluffy.
-Beat in the egg and vanilla until well combined.
+- In a large bowl, beat together the butter and sugar with an electric mixer until light and fluffy.
+Beat in the egg and vanilla until just combined.

 - Combine the flour, baking powder, and salt in a small bowl.